We're excited to announce expanded training for 2017-18!

 - All RISD students, staff, faculty

-- Brown students with a RISD issued ID
+- Brown students with RISD ID + RISD Bucks Guest Card

 In order to receive access and reservation privileges, training and an authorization test is required.
 Co-Works courses and research projects receive priority access.
 See more access details here.